Sensei (wrestler)

-Sensei (born September 16, 1978) is a Mexican Luchador enmascarado, or masked professional wrestler, currently working for Consejo Mundial de Lucha Libre (CMLL).
+Sensei (born September 16, 1978) is a Mexican luchador enmascarado, or masked professional wrestler, working for Consejo Mundial de Lucha Libre (CMLL).
 He previously worked for International Wrestling Revolution Group (IWRG) as Fantasy where he won several titles.
 Sensei's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 Initially the wrestler who would later work as Sensei used the ring name Kundalini when he made his debut in 1995.
 He was one of the first wrestlers to work for International Wrestling Revolution Group (IWRG) when it formed in 1996.
 In IWRG he was given the name Fantasy along with a colorful outfit and mask.
 In 1999 Fantasy went to Toryumon Mexico to participate in the Young Dragons Cup, but in the first round he lost to Yasushi Kanda.
 The year 2000 became his break-out year as he teamed with Black Dragon to reach the finals of a tournament to crown the first ever IWRG Intercontinental Tag Team Champions but lost to Yasushi Kanda and Susumu Mochizuki on January 2, 2000.
 Two months later Fantasy teamed with Starboy to defeat Kanda and Mochizuki to win the tag team championship.
 Fantasy and Star Boy lost the tag team titles to Los Megas (Mega and Ultra Mega) in October, 2000 but regained them a year later.
 The team lost the titles to Los Megas once again and then split up in 2002.
 Fantasy quickly found singles success as he defeated Cerebro Negro for the IWRG Intercontinental Welterweight Championship on October 27, 2002.
 On November 3, 2002, Fantasy lost a Luchas de Apuesta to El Hijo del Diablo and was forced to unmask per Lucha libre tradition.
 Fantasy held the Welterweight title for 301 days before losing it back to Cerebro Negro on August 24, 2003.
 In 2004 Fantasy competed in and won IWRG's annual Rey del Ring (a multi-man battle royal similar to the Royal Rumble); with the win he also won the IWRG Intercontinental Middleweight Championship that had been vacant up until that time.
 Fantasy held the title for 70 days before losing it to Cerebro Negro.